UKCloud/documentation/articles/azure/azs-how-add-data-managed-portal.md

     ![Notification progress alert](images/azs-browser-notification-disks-progress.png)

-5. When the deployment is finished, the notification will change to *successfully updated virtual machine disks*.
+5. When the deployment is finished, the notification will change to *Successfully updated virtual machine disks*.

     ![Notification complete alert](images/azs-browser-notification-disks-complete.png)